Our projects help young girls at risk in Brazil to stay safe and flourish.

 THEIR COMMUNITIES - BREAKING THE CYCLE

-Our Changing Minds Programme engages with the wider community to encourage people to see and treat girls differently.
+We engage with the wider community through art, campaigns and direct intervention to encourage people to see and treat girls differently.